Mario-paul/kata-tester/README.md

 ### refactored.js (optional)

 A refactored version of the clean code, made to be as efficient as possible.
 One liners are ideal, though not necessary.

+## kata-test

+Is a unit testing library written in and for javascript / node.js Codewars katas.
+For more info and documentation check the [README.md](https://github.com/Mario-paul/codewars-katas/blob/main/kata-test/README.md) file for kata-test.